Business

 Inspiring Change: A Communication Guide for Leaders

-At its core, changing direction, processes or systems requires collective behavior change.
+At the core, changing direction, processes, or systems requires collective behavior change.
 Systems don’t change without people making changes.
 So, while mass communication tactics are necessary, they are rarely sufficient to motivate human behavior change.

-When communicating change, we think about four As: Audience, Awareness, Attitude and Action.
-Who is the audience and what do you want them to do with the information you provide?
-In selecting communication messages and strategies, think about SMART objectives that address each of the four As.
+When communicating change, we think about four As: Audience, Awareness, Attitude, and Action.
+Who is the audience, and what do you want them to do with the information you provide?
+In selecting communication messages and strategies, draft SMART objectives that address each of the four As:

 Four essential change communication questions